Capacities logoCapacities

 Ideal use cases:

-- •Teams or individuals who need daily notes with automatic date linking
+• Teams or individuals who need daily notes for rapid capture

 Best for: Fabric AI